ctrapnell/genome551/index.md

 ### Pelham Cell 30:517-528 (1982) [\[pdf\]](pdfs/pelham.pdf)
 _This paper provided the first evidence of distinct, environmentally-responsive regulatory sequences in the non-coding DNA of higher eukaryotes._

-1. What does the experiment illustrated in Fig. 2 establish?
+1. What does the experiment illustrated in Figure 2 establish?
-2. Describe the experiment illustrated in Fig.4 and its main conclusion
+2. Describe the experiment illustrated in Figure 4 and its main conclusion
 3. Does HSE act as a thermostat?

 ------

 ### Karin et al. Nature  308:513-519 (1984) [\[pdf\]](pdfs/karin.pdf)